 An interesting insight to my working process can be seen in Conception to Creation a series of articles on Textileartist.

-Examples of some of the works detailed are featured in my catalogues Found-Paint-Stitch and Urban Nature.
+Examples of some of the works detailed are featured in my catalogues Found-Paint-Stitch (featured below) and Urban Nature.

 To arrange a visit to my studio or for general enquiries about my work please use the contact form.